section-engineering-education/engineering-education/content/articles/responsive_flutter_design_using_mediaquery_class/index.md

-In this tutorial, you will acquire the knowledge of how to set up your flutter application to be responsive and resolve well on all devices.
+This tutorial will teach us how to set up a flutter application to be responsive and resolve satisfactorily on all devices.

 ### Introduction

-When you create your application using flutter, you do not know the sizes of the user’s device will view your application on, nor can you guess the orientation of the device.
+When we create our application using flutter, we do not know the sizes the user’s device will view our application on, nor can we guess the orientation of the device.

-While it is possible to restrict your application to a specific orientation (either horizontal or vertical), writing different codes to display your widgets in different device sizes is highly inefficient and can be a nightmare.
+While it is possible to restrict our application to a specific orientation (either horizontal or vertical), writing different codes to display our widgets in different device sizes is highly inefficient and can be a nightmare.

-What will you do then if a new device screen size is released into the market?.
+What will we do then if a new device screen size is released into the market?.

-Why go through the trouble when you should be more focused on creating amazing functional applications.
-Luckily, Flutter has a way to ensure that your widgets are responsive and fit to a given screen size of the device they are viewed on.
+Why should we go through this trouble when we should be more focused on creating amazing functional applications.
+Luckily, Flutter has a way to ensure that our widgets are responsive and fit to a given screen size of the device they are viewed on.